Ravarentoren/Termux-Updater/README.md

 Termux-Updater Pro is a collaboration between Ravarentoren and ChatGPT (OpenAI), built to create the world’s most reliable Termux automation and update system.

+This is a test sentence for the translation hook.